Recognising elliptic manifolds: Finding a simplicial core curve of a lens space

 We are now equipped to prove the theorem.

-\begin{theorem} Let $M$ be a lens space other than $\RP^3$.
+\begin{restate}{Theorem}{Thm:LensSpaceCurve} Let $M$ be a lens space other than $\RP^3$.
 Let $\calT$ be any triangulation of $M$.
-Then there is a simple closed curve $C$ that is a subcomplex of $\calT^{(86)}$, such that the exterior of $C$ is either a solid torus or a twisted $I$--bundle over a Klein bottle. \end{theorem}
+Then there is a simple closed curve $C$ that is a subcomplex of $\calT^{(86)}$, such that the exterior of $C$ is either a solid torus or a twisted $I$--bundle over a Klein bottle. \end{restate}

 \begin{proof}

 Let $S$ be an almost normal Heegaard torus in $\calT$, which exists by \refthm{AlmostNormalHeegaard}.
 By \refprop{FromAlmostNormalToNormal}, $S$ can be arranged to be normal in the barycentric subdivision $\calT^{(1)}$.
 Let $\calH$ be the handle structure of $M$ that is dual to $\calT^{(1)}$.
 Cutting $M$ along $S$ gives two solid tori $X_1$ and $X_2$.
 These then inherit handle structures $\calH_1$ and $\calH_2$.